rajattri/firs/StolenAlertFeatureDoc.md

 => Extends the BasePresenter class.

-Employs following class constructors:
+Employs following class constructors: <br>
-=> assistanceRepository, environmentRepository, vehicleRepository, analytics and scheduler.
+=> assistanceRepository, environmentRepository, vehicleRepository, analytics and scheduler.<br>

-=> Defines View interface.
+=> Defines View interface.<br>

 This class contacts the repositories to fetch information like TrackingCentreNumber, VIN, RegistrationNumber.<br>
 Also this information is then transferred to the StolenAlertView class, using the **View** interface.